-Why the coronavirus could mean more bogus cures, fake government crackdowns and misinformation on Facebook
+Facebook sent home thousands of human moderators due to the coronavirus.
+Now the algorithms are in charge

 But Facebook’s decision to place that army of moderators on paid leave paves the way for another challenge, forcing the company to police disinformation, medical hoaxes, Russian trolls and the general ugliness of the Internet without them.

 While Facebook, YouTube, Twitter and other companies have long touted artificial intelligence and algorithms as the future of policing problematic content, they’ve more recently acknowledged that humans are the most important line of defense.
-Those contractors, who are paid a fraction of what full time workers earn, spend hours a day reviewing material flagged as illegal or disturbing, removing posts that cross the line and often suffering psychological harm from the exposure.
+Those contractors, who are paid a fraction of what full-time workers earn, spend hours a day reviewing material flagged as illegal or disturbing, removing posts that cross the line and often suffering psychological harm from the exposure.

 Still, chief executive Mark Zuckerberg said on a media call Wednesday that Facebook will be forced during the pandemic to rely more heavily on artificial intelligence software to make those judgment calls.
-The company also will train full-time employees to devote “extra attention” to highly sensitive content, such as suicide prevention, child exploitation and counterterrorism.
+The company also will train full-time employees to devote “extra attention” to highly sensitive content, such as any involving suicide, child exploitation and terrorism.
 Users should expect more mistakes while Facebook triages the process, he said, in part because a fraction of the humans will be involved and because software makes more blunt decisions than humans.

 Zuckerberg acknowledged the decision could result in “false positives,” including removal of content that should not be taken down.